jeroenrinzema/postbox/README.md

 # Postbox 📬

 A small library for constructing RFC 2822 style multipart messages.
 This library could be used to interact with a SMTP server to send mail.

+> 🚧 This project is a experiment and should be used with caution in production

 ```go
 package main